balasurya11/Supply-Bot/README.md

 # Supply-Bot
-The Supply Bot project is theme we workred on for the e-Yantra Robotics Competition 2020
+The Supply Bot project is theme we worked on for the e-Yantra Robotics Competition 2020